Search

 Back to top

-• Work outdoors or in well-ventilated indoor environments whenever possible.
+• Whenever possible, always work outdoors or in well-ventilated environments.

-• Wash hands with soap and water for at least 20 seconds after working with the birds, touching shared equipment or high-touch surfaces, coughing or sneezing, removing personal protective equipment (PPE), and at the end of the shift.
+• Wash hands regularly with soap and water.
 If soap and water are not available, use hand sanitizer containing at least 60% alcohol.

-• Avoid touching the face, especially with unwashed hands.
+• Avoid touching the eyes, nose, or mouth with unwashed hands.

 What are the symptoms of avian flu in people?